Conscious Community Solutions

 Building a small community is an art, born of experience, character development, time, commitment and joy.
 The Cities of Light program is tailored to support those who seek to develop the understanding, the skills and the character that allow for the development of community wherever life might take them.

 Because creating community takes more than book-learning, Ananda Center at Laurelwood is uniquely situated to provide the full experience-base.
 Using the resources at hand, including the existing campus which houses programs, retreats and conferences, the surrounding farm, gardens, forest and wild-lands, and the developing community, an individual can do research into every aspect of community life while also developing the spiritual and character qualities which make for supportive leadership, creative management, dynamic involvement and a richly evolving community life.

-Our educational campus hosts a Meditation and Yoga Retreat center, a Growing Dharma permaculture farm, and an Institute of Expressive Arts.
+Our educational campus runs a meditation and yoga retreat center, and encourages the start-up of student-led small businesses.
+Laurelwood Valley Farms and Laurelwood Builder’s Guild are two examples of businesses that have emerged from those commitments.
 Some members of the Cities of Light program contribute their time in service to these endeavors while others commute to nearby cities for work.

 Each day students begin their day by meditating together and then throughout the day, whatever their activities, applying spiritual principles to every aspect of daily life.

 Participants have a private room with its own sink and bathrooms just down the hall.
 Three vegetarian meals are served each day in the Green Hill Café.
 We believe in serving food filled with prana – or life energy.
 Thus we source organically grown and local ingredients as much as possible.